 To ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (USEPA) and the State Water Resources Control Board (SWRCB) prescribe regulations that limit the amount of certain contaminants in water provided by public water systems.
-The SWRCB regulations also establish limits for contaminants in bottled water that provide the same protection for public health.
+U.S. Food and Drug Administration regulations and California law regulations also establish limits for contaminants in bottled water that provide the same protection for public health.